lobehub/lobe-chat/README.md

 ## 🛳 Self Hosting

-If you want to deploy this service by yourself, you can follow the steps below.
+LobeChat offers [official versions][official-url] and Vercel [self-deployment versions][deploy-url].
+This allows you to build your own chatbot in minutes without any foundation.
+If you want to deploy this service yourself, you can follow the steps below.

 ### Deploy to Vercel